JanJacek/FairFound/notes.md

 PUSHER_APP_CLOUSTER=mt1
 `

 Now is time to setup the API at the backend.
-Open the laravel project &
+Open the laravel project & lets create new controller

 <!-- Sources -->
 Sources: